-- An additional truck is dispatched to begin plowing the Triangle (Old Colony, Village and Wellington) and the remaining roads in WoodCreek are cleared after the school route is completed.
+- The Triangle (Old Colony, Village and Wellington) and the remaining roads in WoodCreek are cleared after the school route is completed.

 - An important note: If you ever notice a plow truck in the middle of the road, that is not to annoy you, it is by design.
 By plowing from the middle and turning the plow blades towards the right, it allows the roads to be cleared from edge to edge with minimal passes.

-- An important note about salt: Salt is temperature sensitive.
+- Salt is temperature sensitive.
 It works best at 20 degrees or above.
 From 12 degrees and below, salting is approximately only 20% effective.
 Sunshine increases its efficiency, so even between 0 to -5 degrees, we may see some melting of the ice.